experimentarium/etsap-tiam/docs/regional_coverage/statistics/energy-balance.md

 ### Energy Flows

 The energy balance provides all relevant information to describe all end-use sectors (agriculture, commercial, industry, residential and transport) for an energy system model.
-Therefore, energy carriers as coal, oil and gas are covered in the energy statistics flow.
+Therefore, energy carriers, such as coal, oil and gas are covered in the energy statistics flow.
 Depending on the level of modelling, the energy balance does not support the degree on detail.
-Therefore, some further expert information is necessary in order to built up a full model.
+Therefore, some further expert information is necessary in order to build up a full model.

 ### Energy Balance for TIAM